chocolatetoothpaste/camino/README.md

         // replace page body with a spinner...?
     });

+    /**
+     * This is no longer required, see History API example below for explanation

     // fire a hashchange event for initial page loads window.dispatchEvent( new Event("hashchange") );

+     */

     // browser methods, maybe...?
     // psuedo jQuery code